mesgjs/mesgjs/docs/command-line/msjstrans.md

 - `--tree`
   Display the parse tree for each source file.

+- `--upcat`
+  Update the existing module catalog entry without re-transpiling the module.
+Use this if the external `.slid` configuration file changes.
+See [Mesgjs Module Configuration](../Mesgjs-Module-Configuration.md) for more details.
+Currently, only the `modreq` (modules required) field is updated.

+- `--ver`
+  Use the `version` from configSLID for output pathing.

 ## ARGUMENTS

 - `*.msjs`
   One or more Mesgjs source files to transpile.

-- `*.slid`
+- `*.slid` (calculated, not supplied)
   Optional: Matching extra meta-data files (e.g., for module requirements).
+See [Mesgjs Module Configuration](../Mesgjs-Module-Configuration.md) for more details.

 ## USAGE